AbdulHadi404/FaceRecognition-And-MaskDetection/docs/TECHNICAL_DOCUMENTATION.md

 ## Conclusion

-This system demonstrates a practical application of computer vision techniques for attendance management.
+This system demonstrates a practical application of computer vision techniques for face recognition and mask detection.
 By combining multiple face recognition algorithms (EigenFace, FisherFace, LBPH) with Haar Cascade detection, the system achieves robust performance in real-world scenarios.
 The use of LBPH as the primary recognition method provides the best balance of accuracy, speed, and robustness.

 The modular architecture allows for easy maintenance and extension, while the GUI-based interface makes it accessible to non-technical users.
 The system serves as an excellent example of applying machine learning and computer vision to solve real-world problems.